awsdocs/aws-codebuild-user-guide/doc_source/change-project.md

 ## Change a Build Project's Settings \(AWS CLI\)<a name="change-project-cli"></a>

-For more information about using the AWS CLI with AWS CodeBuild, see the [Command Line Reference](cmd-ref.md)\.
+For more information about using the AWS CLI with AWS CodeBuild, see the [Use a Proxy ServerCommand Line Reference](cmd-ref.md)\.

 1. Run the `update-project` command as follows: